Chandrayaan 2: He has touched our hearts say ISRO scientists on Modi’s speech

 "We appreciate that the country and people were able to actually take note of this and continue to give their support.
 So, it's very positive.
 We are grateful to the entire country," he added.

-In his address, the Prime Minister asked Isro scientists not to get disheartened by the setback in the soft-landing mission and asserted that there would be a "new dawn and brighter tomorrow" very soon.
+In his address, the Prime Minister asked ISRO scientists not to get disheartened by the setback in the soft-landing mission and asserted that there would be a "new dawn and brighter tomorrow" very soon.

 Vikram lander located on lunar surface, must have been hard landing, admits ISRO